Svetasv logo

 Conclusion

-With this chiastic reconstruction of the text, we have shown that the passage contains three interwoven prophetic passages.
-The prophecy predicts Israel's leadership during the Messiah's Millennial Reign, and the humbling of the wicked towards the end of the Millennial Reign.
-This prophecy specifically mentions the punishment of worldly and immoral women in all three Periods.
+With this chiastic reconfiguration of the text, we have shown that the passage contains three interwoven prophetic passages.
+The prophecy predicts Israel's leadership during the Messiah's Millennial Reign, and the humbling of the wicked during the Final Tribulation.
+This prophecy specifically speaks of wicked and immoral women in all three Periods.

 References